Is Florida’s nickname the right one?

 Damn the luck, maybe things would have been different if we claimed “The Water State™” decades ago.
 However, we did some research and found that the tourism industry knew what mattered most:

 So there you have it – we’ve been showcasing our waters for decades!
-Fast forward to today and check out Visit Florida’s website or flip through one of the 500,000 travel magazines they distribute annually.
-Eighty percent of the photos they publish for tourists are of our beautiful waters.
-Matter of fact pre-COVID 126 million tourists visited our state in 2022 which drives our tourist-based economy (New Mexico only had 35 million).
+Fast forward to today and check out Visit Florida’s website and flip through their travel magazine that’s distributed worldwide.
+Nearly every photo in the 148-page travel guide is of our diverse beautiful waters.
+Matter of fact 135 million tourists visited our state in 2022 which drives our tourist-based economy (New Mexico only had 35 million tourists).
 What did all those Florida tourists do while they were here?

 Millions of tourists come here to see, to feel, to submerge in, to float on, to fish in, and to be surrounded by our water!
 Scroll through your Facebook and Instagram feeds.
 What kind of photos do tourists post?
 You guessed it – they are posting photos of themselves immersed in the watery world they came to experience.
 And by the way, where else on this planet is a family from Ohio going to see mermaids in water so clear they built an underwater theatre?
 Nowhere else in this nation will you find as diverse an outdoor tourism industry than our peninsula state!
 Nowhere else will you find 1,000,000 registered boats solely for the purpose of recreation.